stevenks17/BlueSky/README.md

 ```
 When accessing the attendee report (reports/conferences/1/attendees) it will often time-out when there are more than a few thousand attendees.
 When it doesn't time out, there is often too much data for our ancient app to ingest at once.

+Ticket 1 WIP Solution:

+Pagination should fix performant issue.
+Unsure of implementation with J-Builder.
+Possibly can work if changed to Active Model Serializer.
 ```

 ### Ticket 2

 ```
 We would like to send an email to all of the speakers for an event and I found duplicates on the speakers report (reports/events/1/speakers).
 Can you ensure this report doesn't return any duplicate emails?

+Ticket 2 Solution:

+Added uniqueness for full_name and email this should resolve duplication issue.
+Model also uses validates_uniqueness_of.

 ```

 ### Ticket 3

 ```
 I'm able to get a report of all the speakers for an event, but not all of the attendees (for all conferences in the event).
 Can you add an end-point: reports/events/<<event id>>/attendees ?
 I'd also like to exclude duplicates (by email address).

+Ticket 3 Solution:
+Email Address duplication should be resolved by ticket 2.
 ```

 ### Ticket 4